jwaliszko/ExpressiveAnnotations/README.md

 ###<a id="what-about-the-support-of-aspnet-mvc-client-side-validation">What about the support of ASP.NET MVC client-side validation?</a>

-Client-side validation is **fully supported**.
+Client-side validation is fully supported.
 Enable it for your web project within the next few steps:

 1. Reference both assemblies to your project: core [**ExpressiveAnnotations.dll**](src/ExpressiveAnnotations) and subsidiary [**ExpressiveAnnotations.MvcUnobtrusiveValidatorProvider.dll**](src/ExpressiveAnnotations.MvcUnobtrusiveValidatorProvider),
 2. In Global.asax register required validators (`IClientValidatable` interface is not directly implemented by the attribute, to avoid coupling of ExpressionAnnotations assembly with System.Web.Mvc dependency):